CHP RADIO SYSTEMS

 DUAL ANTENNA CARS:

 In the San Francisco Bay area and some of the border area fleets, there were some dual antenna cars as well.
 One reason given is that the nature of the antenna mounted on the rear "cowl" area behind the rear window is that the antenna pattern is somewhat directional and favors a certain radiation pattern rather than being omni directional as a roof mounted antenna would be.
 This means that depending upon which direction the car was pointed in, the radio signal could be good or poor.
 In the case of the dual antenna cars, they may have been used where coverage was less than optimum, to enhance radio operation.
 The radiation pattern from the car (and received by it) was improved by using two antennas and became more omni-directional.
 There was a coupling harness consisting of matched sections of coaxial cable and a "T" connector feeding each antenna.
 This system seems to have been discontinued at least by 1979, as the older Motrac, Motran and RCA radios had been fully removed from service by then and been replaced by the Micor Motorola radios.
 The Micor radios, in addition to having over 100 Watts output (twice the power of the old radios,) had more sensitive receivers and better noise blankers, (the Motrac and RCA Super-Carfone radios had no noise blankers at all!) which must have eliminated the need for dual antennas.
 If you have information about all the uses of the dual antennas, let me know and I can add it here,

-There were also a few cars equipped with allied agency low band radio equipment, which used the second low band antenna, but most were the "enhanced coverage" system described above.
+There were also a few cars equipped with second radios for additional channels, which used the second low band antenna.